omer5144/CANdy-Crush/README.md

 The binary_search.sh script is used to find a specific command using the binary search algorithm

 # TODO
-- Make doors send onky in change
+- Make doors send onkl in change
+- light UI

 Images
 ------